Lacave91/NPL-project/README.md

 👉 https://nlp.stanford.edu/projects/glove/

 ⚠️ Note:
-After downloading, make sure to place the GloVe files (e.g., glove.6B.300d.txt) inside a folder named glove_data/ in the root directory of this project or update the path in the corresponding notebook.
+After downloading, make sure to place the GloVe files (glove.6B.300d.txt) inside a folder named load_glove_embeddings/ in the root directory of this project or update the path in the corresponding notebook.